Hudson River School: Overview

 Hudson River School paintings reflect three themes of America in the 19th century: discovery, exploration, and settlement.
 They also depict the American landscape as a pastoral setting, where human beings and nature coexist peacefully.
 Hudson River School landscapes are characterized by their realistic, detailed, and sometimes idealized portrayal of nature, often juxtaposing peaceful agriculture and the remaining wilderness which was fast disappearing from the Hudson Valley just as it was coming to be appreciated for its qualities of ruggedness and sublimity.
 In general, Hudson River School artists believed that nature in the form of the American landscape was a reflection of God, though they varied in the depth of their religious conviction.
 They were inspired by European masters such as Claude Lorrain, John Constable, and J. M. W. Turner.
-Several painters were members of the Düsseldorf School of Painting, others were educated by German Paul Weber.
+Several painters were members of the Düsseldorf School of Painting, and they were educated by German Paul Weber.

 Founder

 Thomas Cole is generally acknowledged as the founder of the School.
 He took a steamship up the Hudson in the autumn of 1825, stopping first at West Point then at Catskill landing.
-He hiked west high into the eastern Catskill Mountains of New York to paint the first landscapes of the area.
+He hiked west, high into the eastern Catskill Mountains of New York to paint the first landscapes of the area.
 The first review of his work appeared in the New York Evening Post on November 22, 1825.
 Cole was from England and the brilliant autumn colors in the American landscape inspired him.
 His close friend Asher Brown Durand became a prominent figure in the school.
 A prominent element of the Hudson River School was its themes of nationalism, nature, and property.
 Adherents of the movement also tended to be suspicious of the economic and technological development of the age.

 Second generation

 The second generation of Hudson River School artists emerged after Cole's premature death in 1848; its members included Cole's prize pupil Frederic Edwin Church, John Frederick Kensett, and Sanford Robinson Gifford.
 Works by artists of this second generation are often described as examples of Luminism.
 Kensett, Gifford, and Church were also among the founders of the Metropolitan Museum of Art in New York City.

 Most of the finest works of the second generation were painted between 1855 and 1875.
-Artists such as Frederic Edwin Church and Albert Bierstadt were celebrities during that time.
+Artists such as Frederic Edwin Church and Albert Bierstadt were celebrities then.
 They were both influenced by the Düsseldorf school of painting, and Bierstadt had studied in that city for several years.
 Thousands of people would pay 25 cents per person to view paintings such as Niagara and The Icebergs.
 The epic size of these landscapes was unexampled in earlier American painting and reminded Americans of the vast, untamed, and magnificent wilderness areas in their country.
 This was the period of settlement in the American West, preservation of national parks, and establishment of green city parks.